 So instead of making a run for it, I bought the coconut milk.
 And guess what?
 It was good.
 Really good.Jump to Recipe

 I made it again without the coconut milk a week later, just to be sure.
 We invited friends to taste test.
 The same ones who tried the previous version.
 Unanimous voting decided the coconut milk version is BETTER.
+And, it doesn’t have a lot of butter or cream so it’s even a little healthier!

 If you never experiment you won’t learn anything.
 I once made this in the slow cooker.
 I just put all the ingredients together and let it bubble away for 5 hours.
 It tasted ok but the sauce was watery and the chicken broke up into small bits.
 I won’t do that again.